 What Are The Best Small Parrots As Pets?

 For as long as I can remember I have always had some or other type of small parrot as a pet.
-My first small parrot was a cockatiel, and of all the parrots I have owned in my life, the cockatiel remains my favourite.
+My first small parrot was a cockatiel, and of all the parrots I have owned in my life, the cockatiel remains my favorite.

 How To Go About Choosing The Best Small Parrots As Pets